ibrahimkad/Reading-notes/class-01.md

-# HTML describees the structure of pages
+# HTML describes the structure of pages
 **Here an example of html code**

 <html>